Den Watts: Den and Angie mania

-During 1986 the series became dominated by Den and Angie's storylines and the focus of the programme was very much concentrated on their combustible relationship.
+During 1986 the series became dominated by Den and Angie's storylines and the focus of the programme was very much concentrated on their volatile relationship.
 The emphasis began early in 1986 with the arrival of Den's mistress Jan Hammond (Jane How).
 Jan had been a powerful off-screen presence for the first year, a menacing voice at the end of the telephone, which severely affected the mood of both Den and Angie and kept the audience on edge every time the phone rang.
 Jan's physical arrival at the Vic in January 1986 was one of the show's dramatic highlights.
 Her invasion of Angie's territory was a springboard to future emotional fireworks and a precursor to Angie's further dependence on alcohol and her attempted suicide.
+The characters were used to advertise the show abroad in countries such as America.

 Den and Angie's traumatic two-hander episode in October 1986 was another risky experiment for EastEnders — A thirty-minute episode with only two people in it had never been attempted in a soap before.
 Holland and Smith feared that the episode would not hold up, however press and audience alike were in agreement that it did.
 Once it was done, it set a precedent and the programme has featured two-handers ever since.
-The episode was structured like a "tennis match" between Angie and Den, with a non-speaking window-cleaner forever strolling innocently into the action.
+The episode was structured like a "tennis match" between Angie and Den, with a non-speaking window cleaner forever strolling innocently into the action.
 It began with Den trying to tell Angie that he wanted a divorce.
 Angie was shocked and for a moment defeated, but she then dropped her bombshell and told Den that she only had six months to live.
-At first Den didn't believe her, but eventually Angie's hysterical performance convinced him.
+At first Den did not believe her, but eventually Angie's hysterical performance convinced him.
 He crumbled and promised to stay with her and only after he left did Angie smile in triumph, letting the audience in on her secret that it was all a big lie.
 Written by Jane Hollowood and directed by Antonia Bird, this episode is considered to be one of the finest episodes in EastEnders catalogue.